syncfusion-content/blazor-docs/blazor/listbox/how-to/enable-scroll.md

 ---
 layout: post
 title: Enable Scroller in Blazor ListBox Component | Syncfusion
-description: Checkout and learn here all about Enable Scroller in Syncfusion Blazor ListBox component and much more.
+description: Checkout and learn here all about enable scroller in Syncfusion Blazor ListBox component and much more.
 platform: Blazor
 control: List Box
 documentation: ug